faceleg/pagesofinterest.net/_posts/2024-02-10-organisational-debt.md

 4. What can we stop doing?
 5. What should we start doing?

-## How can one remediate Organisational Debt?
+## How can one remediate organisational debt?

-As the aggregate effect of incremental change, when Organisational Debt becomes obvious, the fix will be difficult and disruptive.
+As the aggregate effect of incremental change, when organisational debt becomes obvious, the fix will be difficult and disruptive.
 If the company's strategy has changed and available capability is insufficient (both in terms of technical and human capability, e.g. our systems and our people), then it is likely the structure is not optimal and there may be many things currently being done that should stop, and things not being done that should be started.

 When things get into this state we start hearing talk of "Transformation", which is usually entails much work aimed to remediate the issues mentioned above.
 Rhetoric around transformation takes roughly the following shape: